Who Discovered the Sea Route to India? Vasco da Gama’s Journey

 The discovery of the sea route to India had a significant role in the evolution of global trade.
 This discovery had both positive and negative impacts on Indians and people around the world.

-The opening of a sea route to India by Vasco da Gama made him a legendary explorer.
+Vasco da Gama opened a sea route to India and made him a legendary explorer.
 This newly found trade route opened up various opportunities for European countries to establish trade in a rich country like India.
 The discovery of the sea route to India was a turning point in world history.

 The sea route to India provided a direct path for trade between Europe and India.
 It opened up many economic opportunities.
 It allowed European traders to explore the Indian market.
 These traders wanted to explore the market because the Indian market was well-known for its valuable spices and textiles.